hruboson/nixos-conf/README.md

 # Using this configuration

-If you want to use this configuration you first have to do few steps:
+If you want to use this configuration you first have to do few steps (currently only applies for #server and #raspberrypi flakes, #workstation should be fine without secrets):

 1. clone the repository (duh)
 2. create a folder `secrets/` (wherever you want, I recommend inside of this repository)